 987 Inclusion Health

-Many Inclusion Health (IH) patients struggle to attend the Emergency Department (ED) due to the long delays waiting to be seen, which can often trigger withdrawal symptoms and other issues.
-To combat this the IH team at University College London Hospitals (UCLH) have set up the 987 initiative, so-called because email referrals should have '987' in the subject line to make it easier to find them.
+Many Inclusion Health (IH) patients struggle to attend Emergency Department (ED) due to the long delays waiting to be seen, which can often trigger withdrawal symptoms and other issues.
+To combat this the IH team (IHT) at University College London Hospitals Trust (UCLH) have set up the 987 initiative, so-called because email referrals should have '987' in the subject line to make it easier to find them.

 Eligibility Criteria